Dooly County License Hearing Guide

 What It Is

-- Decides if License Suspension is Warranted: The hearing officer will determine if the arresting officer had probable cause to stop you, if you were lawfully arrested for DUI, and if your BAC was above the legal limit or if you refused testing.
+- Decides if license suspension is warranted: The hearing officer will review the evidence presented to determine if the arresting officer had probable cause to stop you, if you were lawfully arrested for DUI, and if your BAC was over the legal limit (if you submitted to testing) or if you refused testing.

-- Lower Burden of Proof than Criminal Trial: The burden of proof is lower in an ALR hearing than in a criminal trial.
-The state only needs to show by a "preponderance of the evidence" (meaning more likely than not) that the suspension is warranted, rather than "beyond a reasonable doubt" as required in criminal court.
+- Lower burden of proof than criminal trial: The burden of proof in an ALR hearing is lower than in a criminal trial.
+The DDS only needs to show by a preponderance of the evidence (more likely than not) that the suspension is warranted, rather than beyond a reasonable doubt.

 How to Prepare